This article originally appeared on Noisey Australia.

-"Powerstation" the closing track on Subordination, the latest album from Austin punks Institute, new album could be the only glam rock song written about police violence and hegemonic masculinity.
-It starts with a heavy T Rex stomp and vocalist Moses Brown singing about sexually insecure cops before burning guitar riffs take over.
+"Powerstation" the closing track on Austin punks Institute's latest album Subordination, could be the only glam rock song written about police violence and hegemonic masculinity.
+It starts with a heavy T. Rex stomp and vocalist Moses Brown singing about sexually insecure cops before burning guitar riffs take over.

 Noisey: Where is the soccer field shot?
 Did you crash some soccer game to take a promo pic?

 Moses Brown: McCarren Park, by the studio where we did Subordination.
 We didn't interrupt anything but just stood in front of something.

 Can you remember much of your first practice?
 Do you play many of those songs in your set now?

 I don't remember the first practice but I know it was in the shed behind my parent's house.
 It was probably five months before the first show.
 I think the demo could of been recorded before we played a gig.
 Sometimes we throw in a couple of those songs into our set.

 What was your relationship with Ben Greenberg before you started working with him?

 We heard that Ben wanted to record the band and then we met him when we were up in New York the first time.
 We really got to know him doing the first LP.
 But yeah, Ben is the goddamn man.
 He truly understands the band and does an amazing job with our tracks.

 What did you learn after working on the first LP?

 On the first record we worked in a super posh studio and did a lot of stuff on the computer.
 Before that we had only ever worked on 1/4" tape.
 That studio wasn't for us.
 We approached Subordination in a new studio with the intention of trying to make it dirtier but bigger at the same time.